 Become acquainted with the traditions of the culture, and you will see they have great historical significance.
+You may begin to appreciate it more and find a connection to it.
 You will find it to be, not only a different way of life from your own, but also a very interesting way of life and a great learning experience.

 Upon arrival, connect with the people.
 Intercultural connections with a diverse group of people will help to give you a feeling of belonging.